 In August of 1928 the First National Bank of Walker acquired the Farmer’s State Bank of Walker.
 Mr. Staede served as First National’s President and Chairman of the Board until 1936.
 He sold his ownership in the bank to C.J.
 Elsenpeter and Otto F. Ringle, M.D.
 At that time C.J.
 Elsenpeter was appointed President and served as President until 1979 and Chairman of the Board until 1988.

 The bank moved to a new facility in 1957, which is still the present location of the bank.
 C.G.
 Swenson joined the bank in 1936, he was appointed President in 1976 and served as President of the bank until 1988.
-He was succeeded by John C. Elsenpeter, who was President until 2004, and is currently the Bank’s Chairman of the Board.
-In 2004 Richard J. Tiedeman was appointed as the Bank’s Vice Chairman of the Board, and Michael J. Elsenpeter was appointed the President.
+He was succeeded by John C. Elsenpeter, who was President until 2004, and then became the banks Chairman of the Board.
+In the same year Richard J. Tiedeman was appointed as the Bank’s Vice Chairman, and Michael J. Elsenpeter was appointed the President.

 The bank expanded its service area to the Longville residents in 1978 and Akeley residents in 1979.
 In December of 1990, First National Bank purchased The Backus State Bank, located in Backus and Hackensack and in June of 2012 First National Bank acquired the Remer, Longville and Jenkins branches from Woodland Bank to accommodate the people of those areas.